 Read more about our record-breaking echoes.

 We all know and love Edinburgh as a city, but there is so much to learn about her history.
 Edinburgh was built on seven hills – just like Rome – and has more listed buildings than anywhere in the world.
 The Royal Mile of Edinburgh’s Old Town is said to have been home to the world’s first-ever skyscrapers – which must have been quite a sight in the 17th century!
-Find out more about Edinburgh’s UNESCO World Heritage Site of the contrasting Old and New Towns.
+Find out more about Edinburgh’s UNESCO World Heritage Site of the contrasting Old and New Towns, or check our Scotland’s new UNESCO Trail.

 Now, you might have guessed that Scotland is pretty old – but did you know how much of that history still survives in some form today?
 We’ve got the Fortingall Yew, a heritage tree thought to be one of the oldest living things in Europe at around 3,000 to 9,000 years old.